whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/01-technical-sketching-and-3d-modeling/01-05-draw-two-objects-in-third-angle-projection.md

 ---
 title: "01.05 Draw Two Objects in Third Angle Projection"
 date: 2024-01-18T09:00:00Z
-lastmod: 2024-01-18T06:20:35
+lastmod: 2024-01-19T05:05:22
 ---

 ## Assignment Deliverables

-Upload 2 separate, labeled JPEGs of 2 different objects drawn in [third angle projection](../../../../drawing/third-angle-projection.md) on paper.
+Upload 2 separate, labeled JPEGs, PNGs, or PDFs of 2 different objects drawn in [third angle projection](../../../../drawing/third-angle-projection.md) on paper.
 One is drawn freehand and one is drawn with technical drawing tools.

 Label the files: